Coaching Scams and Spiritual Grifters: All About Lawsuits against Life Coaches and Business Coaches

 You can also complain to the Federal Trade Commission.
 The FTC regulates “business opportunities,” the conduct of influencers, and other business activities: https://reportfraud.ftc.gov/#/

-I've been a "volunteer" in a for-profit business and I'm just now finding out that violates labor laws.
+I've been a "volunteer" in a for-profit coaching business and I'm just now finding out that violates labor laws.
 What do I do?

 Report this immediately to the relevant states’ Labor & Industries and to the U.S. Department of Labor.
 Then consult with an attorney to get advice on your rights and protect your interests.